 The Doctor of Philosophy degree is awarded for completion of scholarly research satisfactorily defended in a dissertation or for outstanding creative work in the field of composition.
 It is assumed that recipients of this degree are not only well-versed in the subject matter and techniques of a specific discipline, but also have demonstrated a breadth of interest and originality of outlook that indicate real promise of success in research or composition, as well as mastery of the teaching of their disciplines

-A combined MA/PhD program is offered in the Theory and the Musicology departments.
+A combined MA/PhD program is offered in the Composition, Theory and the Musicology departments.

-Doctor of philosophy students majoring in composition or music education will have earned a master’s degree before being admitted to the PhD program.
-Doctor of philosophy students majoring in musicology or theory may be admitted having earned only a bachelor’s degree and will earn the master’s degree en passant.
-Study by composition and music education majors may be undertaken within the division of graduate research studies (the PhD as described here) or within the division of graduate professional studies (please see section for the DMA degree).
+Doctor of Philosophy students majoring in music education will have earned a master’s degree before being admitted to the PhD program.
+Doctor of Philosophy students majoring in Composition, Musicology or Theory may be admitted having earned only a bachelor’s degree and in that case will earn the master’s degree en passant.
+Study by Composition and Music Education majors may be undertaken within the division of graduate research studies (the PhD as described here) or within the division of graduate professional studies (please see section for the DMA degree).
 The respective programs have differences in emphasis and course content.
-In terms of applying, the doctor of musical arts requires an audition on an applied instrument or voice; the doctor of philosophy does not require an audition for admission.
+In terms of applying, the Doctor of Musical Arts requires an audition on an applied instrument or voice; the Doctor of Philosophy does not require an audition for admission.
 Composition and Music Education majors emphasize research and writing in the PhD degree program, and performance in the DMA degree program.

 The program of study constitutes the formal requirements that must be met by the student in order to complete the PhD degree.
 Programs of study are developed by the student in close consultation with his or her program adviser; individual programs may vary considerably, depending upon the needs of the student (as revealed in the placement tests in theory and music history), general educational background, and career goals.